 A theoretical and quantitative approach to species, genetic, ecosystem and community diversity in the context of modern conservation biology principles.
+Offered every 3 years.
+4 credits

-\GL/BA 440 International Business
+GL/BA 440 International Business

 Focuses upon the international dimensions of management, finance, and marketing as they impact corporate policy and strategy.
+Offered every 2 years.
+3 credits.

-\GL/CH 191 Selected Topics
+GL/CH 191 Selected Topics

 Paper or Plastic?
 A lecture or laboratory course designed to introduce a selected topic(s) of interest.
+Offered every 3 years.
+1-4 credits.